JPPO++: Joint Power and Denoising-inspired Prompt Optimization for Mobile LLM Services: Related Work

 \subsection{Wireless Network Management}

-Studies in wireless network management have made a significant impact, particularly in power allocation and joint optimization strategies.
-For power allocation, efficient solutions are crucial for maintaining network reliability under resource constraints.
-For instance, in~\cite{10679202}, researchers developed an online Delayed-Interaction Collaborative-Learning Independent-Decision Multi-Agent DRL (DICLID-MADRL) algorithm that enables access points to independently optimize user selection and power configuration using only local information, thereby enhancing global energy efficiency.
-Recent studies have also demonstrated the effectiveness of joint optimization approaches in addressing complex wireless communication challenges.
-In~\cite{10679218}, researchers simultaneously optimized multiple parameters, including receive beam-forming, power allocation, High-Altitude Platform Stations (HAPS) positioning, and computation resource distribution using block coordinate descent and successive convex approximation methods.
-Similarly, in~\cite{10545547}, a Graph Neural Network (GNN)-based framework was proposed to jointly solve power control and spectrum allocation problems in a multi-interference environment with shared channels.
-However, despite these advancements in wireless network management and joint optimization techniques, there remains a significant research gap in the context of network-aided LLM services.
+Extensive research in wireless network management has led to effective solutions for power allocation and joint optimization under resource constraints.
+For example, the authors in~\cite{10679202} propose the Delayed-Interaction Collaborative-Learning Independent-Decision Multi-Agent DRL (DICLID-MADRL) algorithm, where access points independently optimize user selection and power configuration using only local observations, improving global energy efficiency through decentralized multi-agent reinforcement learning.
+Beyond power control, recent studies have addressed more complex joint optimization problems.
+In~\cite{10679218}, a block coordinate descent and successive convex approximation framework is applied to jointly optimize receive beamforming, power allocation, HAPS positioning, and computation resource distribution.
+Similarly, the authors in~\cite{10545547} employ a graph neural network-based method to jointly solve power control and spectrum allocation in multi-user interference scenarios with shared channels.
+These works demonstrate the potential of learning-based and algorithmic strategies for managing wireless resources in complex environments.
+However, they do not account for the unique characteristics of network-aided LLM services, where large, dynamic prompt inputs and strict latency constraints fundamentally alter the nature of the optimization problem.
+In particular, the interplay between input compression and transmission power remains unaddressed.
+Bridging this gap requires extending joint optimization frameworks to explicitly incorporate the semantic structure and variability of LLM inputs alongside traditional physical-layer resource control.

-In summary, despite advancements in the research discussed above, no existing studies have addressed power allocation strategies in scenarios involving LLM service delivery, particularly concerning the joint optimization of prompt compression and transmission power for efficient network services.
-Compared to the existing studies, we consider the novel JPPO framework that combines SLM-based prompt compression with wireless power allocation optimization.
+In summary, while prior studies have made significant progress in both prompt compression and wireless resource management, they treat these aspects in isolation.
+Our work departs from this separation by introducing JPPO++, which enables efficient and scalable LLM service delivery in resource-constrained wireless networks.